 Verbal brand is both the narrative and the narrator of your brand story.
-It's how you communicate with your customers and create connection in the world through copy and content and real-life conversations.
+It's how you communicate with your customers and create connections in the world through copy, content, and real-life conversations.

 Useful content builds authority, trust, and your pipeline.
 Three good things for growing your business.
 You know what else is good?
 Having a partner who can write some of that content for you.

 Most small agencies expect their people to take on extra responsibilities.
 But pulling your lead developer and junior illustrator into a brainstorm to come up with a tagline might not be the best use of their billable time.

 Here are a few more things I can do so your team can do what they do best: